Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Introduction

 Compared with DNNs, GNNs embody complex data dependencies between training samples.
 These data dependencies pose key challenges to the management of GNN data.
 Figure \ref{fig:gnn-training-data-perspective} depicts the end-to-end training process of GNNs from the data management perspective.
-In the \datapartitioning step, since the data of the DNN is independent, it is only required to divide the data evenly into multiple partitions.
-However, for GNN training, the vertices need to access their multi-hop neighbor vertices, and the distribution of these neighbor vertices directly affects the training performance of GNN.
-Therefore, to support efficient GNN training, \datapartitioning for GNNs needs to consider many factors (e.g., the distribution of label vertices and the distribution of their L-hop neighbors).
+Due to the dependence between data samples, GNN needs to frequently exchange data, which makes parallel GNN training a bottleneck.
+In the data partitioning step, since the data of the DNN is independent, it is only required to divide the data evenly into multiple partitions.
+However, for GNN training, the vertices need to access their multi-hop neighbor vertices, and the distribution of these neighbor vertices directly affects GNN training performance.
 In the batch preparation step, DNN only randomly divides the data samples into batches because of no dependency between data samples.
-GNN generates the training subgraphs by sampling for each batch due to the complex dependency between vertices, which is much more challenging than that in DNN training on batch preparation.
-In the data transferring step, the interface bandwidth limitation between CPU and GPU (e.g., 16 GB/s on the PCIe x16 Gen3) results in high transfer overheads for both GNN and DNN.
+GNN generates the training subgraphs by sampling for each batch.
+Complex data dependencies between data samples increase the sampling overhead.
+In the data transferring step, the low PCIe bandwidth between CPU and GPU results in high transfer overheads for both GNN and DNN.
 Compared to DNN, there are a large number of duplicate vertices and edges across different batches \cite{PaGraph_SoCC20} due to the complex dependencies between vertices.
 Transferring such redundant vertices and edges wastes bandwidth resources severely \cite{PaGraph_SoCC20, GNNLab_EuroSys22, SALIENTPlus_MLSYS23}, bringing opportunities for data transfer optimizations.